AdmiralSnackbar66/dungeon-diaries/3-Mechanics/CLI/books/xanathars-guide-to-everything/3-dungeon-masters-tools.md

 ## Random Encounters: A World of Possibilities

+> [!quote] A quote from Xanathar
+>
+> Crazy things happen all the time.
+You never know what's just around the corner or behind that door or down in that pit where I threw all those dwarves.
+Dwarves might be down there still.
+They're hardy.
+They bounce.
+Sometimes.

 Chapter 3 of the Dungeon Master's Guide provides guidance on using random encounters in your game.
 This section builds on that guidance, offering a host of random encounter tables for you to use when you determine that a random encounter is going to take place.

 Using the monster lists in appendix B of that book as a basis, we've built a set of tables for each environment category: arctic, coastal, desert, forest, grassland, hill, mountain, swamp, Underdark, underwater, and urban.
 Within each category, separate tables are provided for each of the four tiers of play: levels 1-4, 5-10, 11-16, and 17-20.